 - Change in financial assumptions: Corporate bond yields increased significantly over the year, with a corresponding increase in discount rate to 4.8% p.a. from 2.8% p.a.
-In addition, there has been a reduction in long-term assumed CPI to 2.7% p.a. from 3.4% p.a.
-In combination, these factors lead to a significant reduction in liabilities. - Change in demographic assumptions: As noted above, the assumptions have been updated to reflect the 2022 actuarial valuation assumptions.
-This acts to reduce the liabilities. - Pension increases / high short-term inflation: The figures allow for the impact of the April 2023 pension increase of 10.1%, along with the high levels of CPI since September 2022 (which will feed into the 2024 pension increase).
-As current inflation is higher than the long term assumption, this increases the liabilities. - 2022 actuarial valuation: The year-end liabilities allow for the final 2022 valuation results, and so will allow for the difference between the assumptions and actual member experience over 2019/22.
-This will include factors such as the impact of actual pay increases awarded, actual rates of ill-health retirement, etc.
+In addition, there has been a reduction in long-term assumed CPI to 2.7% p.a. from 3.3% p.a.
+In combination, these factors lead to a significant reduction in liabilities. - Pension increases / high short-term inflation: The figures allow for the impact of the April 2023 pension increase of 10.1%, along with the high levels of CPI since September 2022 (which will feed into the 2024 pension increase).
+As current inflation is higher than the long term assumption, this increases the liabilities.

+Michelle Doman

+Fellow of the Institute and

+Faculty of Actuaries

+Clive Lewis

-Michelle Doman Fellow of the Institute and Faculty of Actuaries Clive Lewis Fellow of the Institute and Faculty of Actuaries
+Fellow of the Institute and

+Faculty of Actuaries

-Mercer Limited May 2023
+Mercer Limited October 2024